-ASML maintains a lean, efficient operating model utilising technology and outsourcing arrangements enabling flexibility and scalability to meet the demands of the business.
+ASML aims to maintain a lean, efficient operating model utilising technology and outsourcing arrangements enabling flexibility and scalability to meet the demands of the business.
 We continue to invest in resources across the business in order to ensure that there is an effective operating model and robust three lines of defence model.